philipwfowler/alchembed-tutorial/README.md

 One can obtain this tutorial from two places.

 1. As a tarball as part of the Supplementary Information of the *ALCHEMBED* paper.
 This version is therefore easier to find and will be maintained indefinitely, but will not evolve with time.
 2. As an open GitHub repository.
 Changes will be made to this repository with time to reflect e.g. changes in GROMACS functionality.

-To obtain the repository, assuming you have git installed, issue
+To obtain the repository, assuming you have git installed, issue.

     git clone https://github.com/philipwfowler/alchembed-tutorial.git

 which will create a directory called `alchembed-tutorial` and download the files.